 Mary Quant was a high profile exhibition that many people had planned to visit but couldn’t.
 Now however, this digital record of the exhibition in ThingLink allows even more people to see it, from all over the world.
 In fact V&A Dundee’s Thinglinks have also helped them make closer links with fellow international museums.
 Bendigo Museum in Victoria, Australia were able to clone and adapt the Thinglinks created by the Dundee museum when the Quant exhibition travelled there – the only Australian stop on its world tour.
 This approach could work for any touring exhibition – with individual teams adding and editing the tags, or keeping the same tags and simply swapping in a new background image to show the displays in their new home.

-Imagine the future – with ThingLink
+Imagine the future of virtual exhibitions – with ThingLink

 For a final word, let’s return to Mary Quant – a true design revolutionary.
 Emma Busowsky-Cox, Bendigo Art Gallery Curator says “She represented the triumph of the new and freedom from the establishment – making fashion for everyone.
 She would take her designs to the world….she made fashion less exclusive and more accessible.”
 Sound familiar?